wwwebman/gulp-webpack-starter/README.md

 ### :closed_book: Recommendations

-Make sure you have the following installed:
+Make sure you have installed the following:
 * [Node.js](https://nodejs.org/)(**Recommended to use Node.js >= v10.16.0**)
 * [npm](https://www.npmjs.com/) or [yarn](https://yarnpkg.com/en/).
-In this instruction we use yarn, but you can use npm.
+In this tutorial we use yarn, but you can use npm.

 ## :dart: 1.
 Static HTML templating